VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/groups.md

 Read-Only:

 - `default_branch_protection` (Number, Deprecated) Whether developers and maintainers can push to the applicable default branch.
-Deprecated, will be removed in 19.0.
+Will be removed in 19.0.
 - `description` (String) The description of the group.
 - `full_name` (String) The full name of the group.
 - `full_path` (String) The full path of the group.